Droidec/Advent-of-Code/2015/python/README.md

 # Advent of Code 2015 in Python

-This directory contains all the puzzles solved for the Advent of Code 2015 event in [Python](https://www.python.org/).
+This directory contains all the puzzles solved in [Python](https://www.python.org/) for the Advent of Code 2015 event.

 ## Version